 By: Hayden Cordova | Lifestyle Editor

 With the latest CDC and government guidelines regarding the coronavirus, pandemic comes countless changes to how many people, businesses, and companies conduct their affairs.
 Many have been forced to adjust in a short amount of time, and few as quickly as the film and streaming industries.
-The coronavirus crisis has raised the question as to how these two industries will be impacted moving forward.
+The coronavirus crisis has raised the question as to how these two industries will be impacted by moving forward.

 What does this mean for the future?
-While streaming platforms find steady growth in their viewership, the film industry will continue to take a hit the longer the CDC guidelines remain in effect.
-Speculation abounds as to whether this will result in a gradual shift towards at-home entertainment, and if revenue from theaters will even be worth the effort in light of streaming success.
+While streaming platforms find steady growth in their viewership, the film industry will continue to take a hit, the longer the CDC guidelines remain in effect.
+Speculation abounds as to whether this will result in a gradual shift towards at-home entertainment and if revenue from theaters will even be worth the effort in light of streaming success.

-“I think it’s an incredible idea to have these movies released early for us since we can’t go to the theaters right now,” said Tooles.
+“I think it’s an incredible idea to have these movies released early for us since we can’t go to the theaters right now,” Tooles said.
 “It brings the experience of going to the movies at home.
 I don’t think it will change how companies do so in the future since this pandemic situation is more than likely a once in a lifetime thing.
 I could see them doing so if customers asked for it, but I think people enjoy the movie-going experience too much.”